The Doctor's Bothy

 The kitchen diner has a well-equipped fitted kitchen with a gas (LPG) cooker and a small LPG cool box is situated in a lean-to shed by the back door.
 The window in the dining area offers breath-taking sea, sunset and island views and also downstairs is a fully tiled bathroom with shower over.

 The Bothy is 'off grid' which means it is not connected to mains gas and electricity supplies.
 This gives a real frontier feeling, you are on the edge of civilisation and for your stay you are something of a pioneer.
-Electric power is supplied by a small wind turbine and PV solar panels, which provide just enough energy to light the cottage, power a radio, a TV/DVD player and charge your phones!
+Electric power is supplied by PV solar panels, which provide just enough energy to light the cottage, power a radio, a TV and charge your phones!

 Due to the limited electrical supply, modern conveniences such as electric kettles, washing machines, hair dryers, electric fridges and games consoles won't work.
 Heating is provided by the solid fuel stove and the stove in the bedroom.
 Hot water is provided by the stove or in the warmer months by an LPG multipoint water heater.